Oscar-Ivs/mintkit-hub/README.md

 ---

-## HTML & CSS Validation (Next Step)
+## HTML & CSS Validation:

-As a next step, HTML and CSS will be validated using:

-- W3C HTML Validator
-- W3C CSS Validator

-Any warnings or errors will be documented and addressed where feasible.
+### CSS Validation

+The main stylesheet was validated using the W3C CSS Validator.

+- Errors: 0
+- Warnings: 27

+All warnings relate to vendor-specific extensions (e.g. `-webkit-*`) and the use of CSS variables for cross-browser compatibility and responsive design.
+These warnings are expected and were intentionally retained.

+**Evidence:**
+Screenshot stored in `docs/testing/validation/css_validation_success.png`

 </details>